The CSU Composition Placement Program is designed to ensure that you register for the composition course most suited to your needs.

-Watch the following video to understand CSU’s Composition Placement procedures.
+This video walks you through CSU’s Composition Placement procedures.

 Be sure to review the Frequently Asked Questions after the chart for additional information.

-Here is a quick guide about the differences between CO130: Academic Writing and CO150: College Composition:
+Here is a quick guide to the differences between CO130: Academic Writing and CO150: College Composition:

 CO130: Academic Writing is designed for students who require significant background to be prepared to take CO150.
 The course includes extensive practice with a fewer number of writing assignments and instruction in critical reading, writing skills, and grammar and mechanics for Standard Edited English.
 Significant time is dedicated to teaching students strategies for idea development, organization, citing sources, etc. to help writers build a repertoire of strategies to effectively communicate.
 This 3-credit course offers elective credit; successful completion allows you to register for CO150, preferably in the following semester.